Louisiana boy’s suspicious death leaves family asking if racial bias slowed police response

 Quawan’s cousin Celina Charles called the drowning explanation “bogus.”

-“His face says different,” she said, noting that the boy was found so disfigured that his teeth were visible outside of his mouth.
+“His face says different,” Charles said.
+In a photo shared by the family the teen appears so disfigured that his teeth were visible outside of his mouth.
 The family has ordered an independent autopsy.

 Quawan’s parents reported his disappearance to police on Oct.
 30, according to family attorney Ron Haley.
 The Baldwin Police Department took a report, Haley said, but gave no indication over the next few days that they were searching for the teen or actively investigating his disappearance.
 Instead, they suggested Quawan might have gone to a football game and asked if the boy had a troubled past, he said.